Welcome to San Miguel de Allende

 Many people say that San Miguel is a bit like a Mexican Disneyland for foreign (mainly American) retirees and visiting chilangos (those from Mexico City).
-Indeed, this is a stunning and neat city, with colonial architecture, enchanting cobblestone streets and striking light.
-Regular festivals, fireworks and parades dominate the local scene.
+While there is a certain contrived fairy tale feel to the place – and not a colonial brick out of place in its historic center – it is, nevertheless, a beautiful city, with colonial architecture, enchanting cobblestone streets and striking light (especially...
+Read More

 Canada de la Virgen Archaeological Site Tour

 The best way to visit the site of Cañada de la Virgen is with a team of archaeologists and anthropologists.
 The site is located just 25 kilometers West of San Miguel de Allende and you will see it along highly specialized guides who will share their knowledge of the Otomi people and of other cultures of the Bajio region, as well as the Mesoamerican cultures in general.You will be able to leisurely walk a total of approximately 3 kilometers (2 miles) within approximately 2 hours.
 This way your tour will encompass all of the archaeological site.
 You will leave with a more thorough knowledge of this wonderful, historical site.

 Romantic Horseback Riding Through San Miguel de Al